ruyakubu/BUILD-AzureML-workshop/README.md

 df.loc[:, "age"] = df["age"].replace(["[60-70)", "[70-80)", "[80-90)", "[90-100)"], "Over 60 years")
 ```

+* Sometimes there are different codes that fall under one category.
+Unless the individual codes play a role in your use case, it’s better to aggregate the codes into a category.
+For the *primary_diagnosis*, *discharge_destination* and *admission_source* column we will combine the value into their respective medical categories.

 ## Task # 2:  Training data

-Now that the data has been cleansed, it is ready to be used for training our model.
-To do this we will split out data into training and testing data sets with scikit-learns train_test_spilt function.
-This is optional, but we will store our data for later use.
-The file format we’ll use for our dataset is parquet.
+Now that the data has been cleansed, it is ready to be used to train our diabetes hospital readmission classification model.
+We’ll need to split the training and testing datasets with scikit-learn’s *train_test_spilt* function.
+Then, we'll format dataset to a parquet file.
+The data files will be store on the local machine to used later.

-Next, to normalize our data, we’ll create a helper function that identified all the indices for the non-numeric columns.
-Scikit-Learn’s OneHotEncoder will be used to encode all the string or object columns.
-Next, we’ll use the StandardScalar to encode the number column fields.
-The ColumnTransformer will be use to perform the data transformation.
-Where create a pipeline to put all of these prepressing tasks for the model to execute before training the model.
+Next, to normalize our data, we’ll create a helper function that identifies all the indices for the non-numeric columns.
+Scikit-Learn’s *OneHotEncoder* will be used to encode all the string or object columns.
+The *StandardScalar* will be used to encode the number column fields.
+Then, the *ColumnTransformer* will perform the data transformations.
+We'll create a pipeline to put all these preprocessing tasks before training the model.

-For our diabetes readmission classification, we use the LogisticRegression model on our dataset.
+For our diabetes readmission classification, we’ll use the LogisticRegression model on our dataset.

 After training the model, we can review the accuracy score to evaluate how well our trained model performed.

-The score of 0.86 looks good.
+Well done...the score of 0.85 looks good.

 # Exercise 2:  Training a model in the cloud

-In the previous lab, we used the diabetes hospital readmission dataset to understand and wrangled data into a clean dataset to train a classification model to predication whether a diabetics patient would be readmitted back to a hospital within 30 days of being discharge.
-All of this done on the local machine.
+In the previous exercise, we used the diabetes hospital readmission dataset to understand and wrangled data into a clean dataset to train a classification model to predict whether a diabetic patient would be readmitted back to a hospital within 30 days of being discharge.
+All of this was done on the local machine.
 In this session, you will learn how to train a model in the cloud using the end-to-end streamline process to make your model reproduceable, easier to manage, and scalable.

+## Prerequisites
+1. Open the Azure Machine Learning studio at https://ml.azure.com
+2. Click on *Notebooks* on the left navigation menu.
+3. Under your username, click on *Upload folder* option and upload the *BUILD-AzureML-workshop* directory that your clone in the last exercise.
+4. Then open the *2-compute-training-job-cloud.ipynb* notebook.

-## Task# 1: Create a cloud client*
+## Task# 1: Create a cloud client

 Before you can use the Azure Machine Learning studio, you need to create a cloud client session to authenticate and connect to the workspace.
 The authorization needs the subscription id, resource group, and name of the Azure ML workspace.

+You'll need to populate the following variables with your Azure subscription id, resource group, and Azure ML workspace name.

 ```json